keelan-krinsky/University-Notes.-/Notes/MCBG 2032/Modules/Glycolysis.md

 # Glycolysis
 Glycolysis is the stepwise degradation of glucose

+### Glycolysis
+Anabolic synthesis of a given end porduct does not correspont to the catabolci pathway of the same substrate en catbolsim of glucose to pyruvate vs biosynthesis of glucose from pyruvate, there are 10 enzymes in glycolysis nad only seven of the ten are act in reverse in gluconeogenesis, 4 new enzymes are also active.
+The regulation of catablosim and anbolsim are separate, as they have different regulation points, this is achieved, either by the pathwwys following completely different steps, or only one or a few enzymes are used for a specific step (much of the pathway is shared) the enzymes which are different are the regulatory pathways, theses points have the highest $\Delta G$.

 ## Background
 Glycolysis is a very ancient process, which arose relatively early on in evolutionary history, and as a result today almost all living organisms undergo some form of glycolysis.
 Glycolysis is also anaerobic, as it arose before oxygen formed a large substituent of the earths atmosphere.
 In Aerobic organism glycolysis remains anaerobic although the products of glycolysis are fed into the aerobic pathways.